jkkj/Detox-sample/ReactNativeAppWithDetox.md

 `npx react-native run-android`

 ## Add Detox

+go to the project folder and all next steps do there (e.g. `cd AwesomeProject`)

 - install `jest` (according to Detox documentation the most popular testing framework for React Native)
 `npm install "jest@^29" --save-dev`